-Vehicles with an automatic dimming rearview mirror will automatically reduce the glare from the headlamps of the vehicle behind.
-The dimming feature comes on and the indicator light illuminates each time the ignition is turned to start.
+Vehicles with an automatic dimming rearview mirror will automatically adjust to reduce the glare of lights from behind the vehicle.
+The dimming feature comes on and the indicator light illuminates each time the vehicle is started.

-See Automatic Dimming Rearview Mirror on page 3-36.
+For more information, see Automatic Dimming Rearview Mirror on page 3-32.